Parkerjcow/Data_projects_Tripleten/README.md

 # Tackling Returns: Insights for Reducing Superstore Order Returns

 ## Overview
-This was the fifth project that I worked on in the TripleTen Business Intelligence Analytics Program.
-It was an independent project designed to showcase what I have learned for Tableau Story Telling.
-The purpose was to prepare an analysis for the CEO of Superstore to help them understand what is causing customers to return their orders and how to reduce the volume of returned orders
+The purpose was to prepare an analysis for the CEO to help them understand what is causing customers to return their orders and how to reduce the volume of returned orders.

 ![Returns Dashboard](https://github.com/Parkerjcow/Data_projects_Tripleten/blob/Tackling-Returns-Insights-for-Reducing-Superstore-Order-Returns/Evaluating%20Returns.png?raw=true)

 **Data**
-- The data was one Excel spreadsheet file provided by TripleTen:
+- The data was one Excel spreadsheet file:
   - 'Superstore.xls': each row corresponds to one product sold; sheets were LEFT JOIN'd
   - 'orders': details all fields for each ordered item
   - 'returns': details all fields for each returned item